Møns Klint

-Møns Klint is a 6 km stretch of limestone and chalk cliffs along the eastern coast of the Danish island of Møn in the Baltic Sea.
+Møns Klint is a 6 km stretch of limestone and chalk cliffs along the eastern coast of the Danish island of Møn in the Baltic Sea, and as of July 2025 a World heritage Site.
 Some of the cliffs fall a sheer 120 m to the sea below.
 The highest cliff is Dronningestolen, which is 128 m above sea level.
-The area around Møns Klint consists of woodlands, pastures, ponds and steep hills, including Aborrebjerg which, with a height of 143 m, is one of the highest points in Denmark.
+The area around Møns Klint consists of woodlands, pastures, ponds and steep hills, including Aborrebjerg which, with a height of 142 m, is one of the highest points in Denmark.
 The cliffs and adjacent park are now protected as a nature reserve.
 Møns Klint receives around 250,000 visitors a year.
 There are clearly marked paths for walkers, riders and cyclists.
 The path along the cliff tops leads to steps down to the shore in several locations.